The 200 Greatest Songs By 21st Century Women+ (100-81)

 Ibeyi, "River" (2015)

 Follow "River" and get cleansed inside this gorgeous soundscape of French Afro-Cuban dream music!
 On the surface, it's a song about absolution with an entrancing melody and hypnotic chorus.
 With the addition of Cuban beats and Yoruba singing in the intro and the outro, "River" is also the perfect introduction to the band itself.
 Naomi Diaz plays the cajón and Batá drum, Lisa-Kaindé Diaz plays the keys, and both sing vocals in English, French and Yoruba, making them stand-out originals.
-The first single from the band's self-titled album floated Ibeyi to the airwaves, where the duo thrives from firmly planted roots. —Sheli Delaney (KTOO)
+The first single from the band's self-titled album floated Ibeyi to the airwaves, where the duo thrives from firmly planted roots. —Sheli DeLaney (KTOO)

 84.